synaptics-astra/doc/linux/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To update the internal SPI flash firmware using an external USB drive, simply copy the image to the drive.
-Details on the how to setup the USB drive are covered in :ref:`flashing_from_usb_drive`.
+The USB drive will need a partition with a Fat32 formatted file system.

 Write the image to SPI flash using the following commands::